CMB spectroscopy at third-order in cosmological perturbations: Solving the Boltzmann equations

 Practically, we express the above formula by using the transfer functions in Fourier space calculated by Boltzmann codes.
 The theoretical prediction is given by taking the ensemble average using Eq.~(\ref{Fourier:int})~\cite{Chluba:2012gq}:

 where $\Theta_{1g}\equiv \Theta_{1}- V_{1}$ is the gauge invariant relative velocity between photons and baryons, and we drop $l\geq 3$ since the higher order multipoles are less significant due to the exponential damping of higher multipoles during free streaming~\cite{Chluba:2012gq}.
 Note that $\llangle \cdots \rrangle$ implies that we take both the ensemble average and the sky average of $\mathbf n$.
-Thus, the $y$-distortion is related to the primordial power spectrum in a framework of second-order Boltzmann equations.
-It is generated from the local processes of shear viscosity $\Theta_{2}$ and heat conduction $\Theta_{1g}$, which are both gauge invariant at linear order.
+Thus, $y$ is related to the primordial power spectrum in a framework of second-order Boltzmann equations.
+It is generated from shear viscosity $\Theta_{2}$ and heat conduction $\Theta_{1g}$, which are both gauge invariant at linear order.